Janudis/AgroBot/README.md

 ## Installation

-To clone the repository to your computer usen the following command line:
+To clone the repository to your computer, use the following command line:

 ```bash
   git clone https://github.com/Janudis/AgroBot